Salsa Dance Steps: Learn Salsa DanceNo comments yet

 4- Time to stop.

-No movement is done.
+No movement is performed.

-5- Step backward with the right foot
+5- Step backward with all the proper foot